stockhuman/heraldry/README.md

 # Heraldry

 This is a webapp and associated twitter bot that generates quasi-historically-accurate coat of arms with emojis as charges.
-Escutcheons (shields) and their divisions and tinctures are rendered in SVG, and the charges are blazoned with Segoe UI Emoji as an authoritative source.
+Escutcheons (shields) and their divisions and tinctures are rendered in SVG, and the charges are blazoned with [Twemoji Emoji](https://github.com/eosrei/twemoji-color-font) as an authoritative source.

 ## Contributing